 My name is Kim and I'm the daughter of a 20-year Marine Corps Veteran.
 My brother was also in the Corps for 8 years and the Air Force for 12.
 I enjoyed growing up on military bases with my family and have a profound respect and admiration for our veterans.
 Every day in America we have the freedom to make choices; where we want to live and work, where to go on vacation, what church to attend, and countless others we take for granted.
 Each has this freedom to choose BECAUSE OF VETERANS who have served and are serving now.
 We wouldn't have these freedoms if it wasn't for those who fought and still fight to keep it that way.

 Better than honor and glory, and History's iron pen, was the thought of duty done and the love of his fellow-men.
 Richard Watson Gilder

-As a hobby I recycle all kinds of metal.
+As a hobby, I recycle all kinds of metal.
 Anything from a bucket of bolts to cars.
 These donations allow me to send food, drinks, cleaning products, reading material, hygiene products and specialty items in care packages to our troops overseas.
-I am able to reach our troops through www.adoptaplatoon.org and www.anysoldier.com.
+I am able to reach our troops through www.Adoptaplatoon.org and www.Anysoldier.com.
 Our troops are so grateful for anything that comes from home.

 Some of them are in such remote locations that supplies are drop-shipped to them.
 Some are risking their lives every day dodging bullets, land mines and hostiles, and the smallest gift such as a card can brighten their day.

-Our fathers, sons, husbands, wives and daughters are being injured, and some are killed, all around the world protecting us and others.
-Items we take for granted or don't even give a second thought can make such a difference in their lives.
+Our fathers, sons, husbands, wives, moms, and daughters are being injured, and some are killed, all around the world protecting us and others.
+Items we take for granted can make such a difference in their lives.
 Whether they're on an aircraft carrier, a submarine, a base, or in the trenches, the thought behind an item so insignificant to us can bring a smile to a stranger thousands of miles away.